 Your tolerance for specific medicines, procedures, or therapies

 Expectations for the course of the condition

 Your opinion or preference

-The disease progresses fast, usually within three days.
+The disease progresses fast, usually within 3 days.
 Treatment usually includes hospitalization, often in the burn unit.
-If a medication is causing the skin reaction, it is discontinued.
+If a medicine is causing the skin reaction, it is discontinued.
 Treatment may include:

 Isolation to prevent infection

 Ointments and protective bandages